DSPN/oracle-bare-metal-cloud-dse/README.md

 ## Setting up Instances

-First, you'll need to creat a Cloud Network.
+First, you'll need to create a Cloud Network.
 In this case we've called ours "mycloudnetwork."
 When you create the Cloud Network, it creates three subnets, one in each availability domain.
 We are going to map availability domains to racks.

 We are going to use the root compartment that is created by default.
 For the compartment ID, specify your "Tenancy ID."